370 Instructions

 The SimoTime Home Page

-This document is intended to be used as a quick reference for the mainframe, problem-state, non-floating point instructions.
+This document is intended to be used as a quick reference for the IBM Mainframe, problem-state, non-floating point instructions.
+The programs may be compiled and executed on an IBM Mainframe System with ZOS (formerly MVS) or a Windows System with Micro Focus Enterprise Developer.

-The source code for a sample program that executes each of the problem-state, non-floating point instructions provides additional detail.
-This information is available via an Internet Connection or Local Access.
+The source code for a Test Case that executes each of the problem-state, non-floating point instructions provides additional detail.
+This information is available via an Internet Connection or locally if a Server is configured with a SimoTime Enterprise License.

 Instruction Mnemonic Hex Format